quickapps/docs/en/designers/themes.rst

 define and implement any number of regions for content to be rendered into.

-For rendering a region's content (blocks) in your layout you must use the RegionHelper as follow:
+For rendering a region's blocks in your layout you must use the ``RegionHelper`` as follow:

 .. code:: php